aerospike-community/aerospike-zabbix/Readme.md

 The default template contains namespace checks for the namespace `test`.
 To change this to another namespace, go to Configuration -> Templates, and click on the Discovery section of Template App Aerospike Service.
-Click on Aerospike Test Namespace Metric, and change the key to
+Click on Aerospike Test Namespace Metric, and change `test` to the name of your namespace.
+For example, if your namespace was `fizzbuzz`:

-    aerospike_discovery[-h,{HOST.IP},-n,YOUR\_NAMESPACE]

-You may also want to rename this Discovery Rule.
+    aerospike_discovery[-h,{HOST.IP},-n,fizzbuzz]

 ### Aerospike Zabbix Plugin

-See *aerospike\_discovery.py*, this is the file that Zabbix will schedule to perform queries against Aerospike.
+See *aerospike\_discovery.py*, this is the executable that Zabbix will schedule to perform queries against Aerospike.
 Other than copying it to the appropriate location, you are not required to interact with it.